Samuel-Lubliner/local-library-django-tutorial/README.md

 While `urls.py` can handle all the URL mappings, it's more common to route these mappings to the corresponding application.

-The URL mappings are managed through the  variable, which is a Python list of
+The URL mappings are managed through the `urlpatterns` variable, which is a list of `path()` functions.

-The `path()` functions are managed through `urlpatterns`.

-Add a new list item to the `urlpatterns` list by adding a `path()` that forwards requests to the module with the relative URL.
+`path()` forwards requests to the module with the relative URL.

 `RedirectView` redirects the root URL of the site.